Accurate mean-field equation for voter model dynamics on scale-free networks: Introduction

-An important observable for such discrete-state systems is the vector of \emph{shares} $\sh \in [0,1]^\numO$, $\lVert \sh \rVert_1 = 1$, where $\sh_\oip$ describes the fraction of nodes $i$ that have opinion $x_i = \oip$.
-Using mean-field theory \cite{Barrat2008}, it has been shown that, in the large-population limit $\numA \to \infty$, the trajectory $\sh(t)$ of time-dependent shares converges to the solution of a \emph{mean-field equation} (MFE), provided that the underlying network is sufficiently homogeneous and dense \cite{Luecke2023, Keliger2024, Gleeson2012, Ayi2021}.
+Using mean-field theory \cite{Barrat2008}, it has been shown that, in the large-population limit $\numA \to \infty$, the trajectory $\shv(t)$ of time-dependent shares converges to the solution of a \emph{mean-field equation} (MFE), provided that the underlying network is sufficiently homogeneous and dense \cite{Luecke2023, Keliger2024, Gleeson2012, Ayi2021}.
 For scale-free networks---e.g., generated by the Barabási--Albert (BA) model \cite{Albert2002} with preferential attachment parameter $\bap$---however, this classical mean-field approximation performs poorly \cite{Fernley2022,Gleeson2013,PastorSatorras2001}.
-The main contribution of this paper is the derivation and validation of a \emph{modified mean-field equation} (mMFE) that accurately captures the macroscopic behavior of the CNVM on BA networks.
+The main contribution of this paper is the derivation and validation of a \emph{modified mean-field equation} (mMFE) that can accurately capture the macroscopic behavior of the CNVM on scale-free networks.

 It is well known \cite{Luecke2023} that for the CNVM the MFE is a simple system of ordinary differential equations